tomtom828/hello-unix/README.md

 ### Install Maven (for Java Web Development)
 1. Open Terminal and run `brew install maven` (uses Homebrew)
 2. Run `mvn -v` to ensure the download was complete

+### Install IntelliJ (for Java Web Development)
+1. Navigate to [Jetbrains IDEA](https://www.jetbrains.com/idea/#chooseYourEdition) to download the community edition.
+2. Leave the default setting during installation.
+3. Opening IntelliJ for the first time, you may need to point the Project SDK to your previously downloaded Java 8 JDK.
+Using the folder selector, your JDK should be located at /Library/Java/JavaVirtualMachines/jdk1.8.0_121.jdk/Contents/Home

 ### Install Xcode (for iOS App Development)